 Riverview Cellars started as a family affair, and still very much remains a family affair.

-Lina worked as a nurse while Sam worked as a draftsman in St. Catharines.
+Lina worked as a Registered Nurse while Sam worked as an Electrical Designer in St. Catharines.
 The pair married in 1965, and purchased their current Niagara-on-the-Lake farmland home in 1975.
 There, they raised daughters Connie, Maria, Angela, and son Michael.

 The property came with a small, historic storefront running along the Niagara Parkway which the Pillitteri family maintained as a fruit market.
 As somewhat of a rite of passage, all of the children helped out on the farm during the summer.